littlespray/b1k-baselines/tutorials/il_lib.md

 pip install -e .
 ```

-Alternatively, feel free to have it installed in a new conda env, although you need to have the complete behavior stack installed within the conda env to perform online evaluation during training.
+Alternatively, feel free to have it installed in a new conda env, although you need to have the complete behavior stack installed within this conda env to perform online evaluation during training.

 ### Model Training

+**
+We provide a lightly trained WB-VIMA checkpoint [here](https://drive.google.com/file/d/14oapcdvt8va7srLw1bs0j5lsd5FrcxWV/view?usp=sharing).
+If you would like to run eval only feel free to skip to the last section.
+**

 IL_LIB includes implementations for common behavior cloning baselines, including RGB(D) [Diffusion Poilcy](https://diffusion-policy.cs.columbia.edu/), [3D Diffusion Policy](https://3d-diffusion-policy.github.io/), [ACT](https://tonyzhaozh.github.io/aloha/), [BC-RNN](https://robomimic.github.io/), [WB-VIMA](https://behavior-robot-suite.github.io/).
 You can find all the config files under `il_lib/configs/arch`.
 We will use `WB-VIMA` as the example for the following tutorial.